speedment/speedment-doc/pages/application_configuration.md

 A `SpeedmentApplication` is automatically started by the `SpeedmentApplicationBuilder::build` method.

 ### Closing an Application
-Once the application has completed, is it advised to call the `SpeedmentApplication::close` method so that the application can release any resources it is holding and clean up external resources if any.
+Once the application has completed, is it advised to call the `SpeedmentApplication::stop` method so that the application can release any resources it is holding and clean up external resources if any.

-The example below shows a complete Speedment lifecycle from configuration to close.
+The example below shows a complete Speedment lifecycle from configuration to stop.
 ``` java
     // This builds and starts the application
     SakilaApplication app = new SakilaApplicationBuilder()